 To this end, hovering over a card in this section will show you keywords, but if you’re new, I’d highly suggest clicking right through them and getting to the meat of the story!

 The Shadowed Perspective

-There are so many sub-plots within the Tarot.
-So how do you know when you should interpret a card’s main meanings, or look for a deeper, hidden aspect inside the story?
-Reversals are one well-respected method, but I find the traditional methods for reading reversals (such as reading them as blocked versions of the upright meaning, delays, or opposites) don’t quite capture the depth you need to correctly interpret them.
+There are many sub-plots within the Tarot.
+How do you know when you should interpret a card’s main meanings, or look for a deeper, hidden aspect inside the story?
+Reversals are one well-respected method, but I find traditional methods for reading reversals (reading them as blocked versions of the upright meaning, delays, or opposites) don’t capture the depth you need to interpret them.

-So I’ve coined a new term that I feel fits my relationship with Tarot a bit better.
+So, I’ve coined a new term I feel better fits my relationship with Tarot.
 I call these sub-plots or variations of primary card meanings, “shadowed perspectives.”

-While looking at card meanings, you’ll notice I don’t pull out specific meanings for reversals, and that’s because they are part of the card’s overall story!
+While looking at card meanings, you’ll notice I don’t pull out specific meanings for shadowed perspectives, and that’s because they are part of the card’s overall story!
 Look for bold words to clue you into shadowed perspectives.